 Project schedule can be shown with or without dependencies.
 For example, let’s say that a testing of a project activity depends on the completion of development of the regarding activity first.
 But, the project schedule may or may not show this dependency.
 However, these kinds of relationships in the network diagram will affect and determine the start and end dates of each activity and project schedule must show these dates respectively.

-3 Common Formats of Project Schedule
+3 Common Formats

 The project schedule is represented in 3 common formats in a project.